-And because Selig is an early bird and Dorin is a night owl, they’re accessible to their clients 24 hours a day 7 days a week.
-Selig and Dorin keep their clients out of court, out of the headlines, and most importantly, they keep their clients out of prison.
-In addition to their tax practice, Selig and Dorin settle residential and commercial property insurance claims, including business interruption, burglary, fire, windstorm and water damage.
+Selig is an early bird and Dorin is a night owl, and as such, they’re accessible to their clients 24 hours a day 7 days a week.
+Keeping their clients out of court, out of the headlines, and most importantly, out of prison is what Selig & Associates is all about.

 In addition to their tax practice Selig and Dorin help doctors and business owners obtain “hard-to-place insurance coverage” including high-risk medical malpractice insurance.
 And if that wasn't enough, they also settle residential and commercial property insurance claims, including business interruption, burglary, fire, windstorm, and water damage.
 Practicing before the IRS gives us an unfair advantage, says Selig.